 20.6 % resin, 3.4 % hardener

-The three propellant formulations are very similar in most respects, including physical & mechanical properties, performance and burning characteristics.
-The RNX-71V formulation has the highest burn rate of the three, RNX-73 has the lowest.
-There is one key difference, however, in regard to preparation of these propellants.
-The RNX-57 and RNX-73 formulations, made with East Systems and Mr.Fiberglass epoxy, respectively, are the simpler of the two to prepare.
+The two propellant formulations are very similar in most respects, including physical & mechanical properties, performance and burning characteristics.
+There is one key difference, however, in regard to preparation of the two propellants.
+The RNX-57, made with East Systems epoxy, is the simpler of the two to prepare.
 The ingredients are simply weighed out, blended, mixed, then packed into the grain mould.
 The RNX-71V formulation, made with West System epoxy, requires an additional step in preparation, that is, vacuum degassing.

-It had been discovered early in my experimental work with the RNX formulations that those prepared using West System epoxy reacted in such a manner that a small amount of gas was generated when combined with the potassium nitrate.
+It had been discovered early in my experimental work with the RNX formulations that those grains prepared using West System epoxy experience a chemical reaction that generated a small amount of gas when combined with the potassium nitrate.
 This is likely a result of a reaction between a component of the hardener and the small amount of residual moisture that remains in the potassium nitrate, even after oven drying.
 The result is a propellant with a profusion of microscopic voids or bubbles, as many as 4000 per cubic centimetre, constituting 10-15% of the grain's volume.
-The consequence of such voids is a propellant burn rate that increases dramatically with chamber pressure.
-The pressure exponent (n) was typically found to be in the range of 0.75 to 0.90, significantly too high for a safe, reliable & predictable rocket propellant.
+The consequence of such voids is an increase in propellant burn rate that is not readily predictable.

-It was later learned that degassing the mixed & uncured propellant in a vessel largely evacuated of air (near vacuum) results in the unwanted gas being effectively expelled from the mixture.
-The resulting density of the cured propellant dramatically increases to typically 94% or 95% TMD, up from the 88% to 89% TMD that is obtained without degassing.
-The pressure exponent consequently decreases to a more practical and safe level in the order of 0.4.
+It was later learned that degassing the mixed & uncured propellant in a vessel largely evacuated of air (near vacuum) results in the unwanted gas being expelled from the mixture.
+The resulting density of cured, degassed propellant increases to typically 94% or 95% TMD, up from the 88% to 89% TMD that is obtained without degassing.

-The required apparatus and procedure for degassing is, fortunately, quite simple and is fully described in the Vacuum Degassing section.
+The required apparatus and procedure for degassing is described in the Vacuum Degassing section.

 This will result in a particle size distribution largely in the range of 60 to 125 microns.
-As the burn rate of potassium nitrate based propellants is not greatly affected by particle size (such as it is for AP based propellants), there is no need for great accuracy to be achieved in this pulverizing process.
+As the burn rate of RNX is not greatly affected by particle size (such as it is for AP based propellants), there is no need for great accuracy to be achieved in this pulverizing process.

 - Potassium Nitrate

 - The grade (purity) of the potassium nitrate required for the RNX propellants needn't be any better than "technical" grade of 98-99% purity or thereabouts.
+Unlike sugar propellants, small amounts of alkaline impurities have no adverse affects on the propellant preparation or performance.
 As such, fertilizer grade or certain brands of Stump Remover are perfectly fine.
 The potassium nitrate, however, should be dessicated prior to usage (to minimize gas formation on contact with epoxy resin).
 This is done by spreading the material on a cooking sheet, lined with parchment paper, and placing in a preheated oven at 150oC. for about 2 hours.
 The potassium nitrate, which typically is obtained in the form of prills or granules, must be milled into the form of a fine powder.
 This is accomplished by pulverizing the prills in an electric coffee grinder, typically 30 seconds per tablespoon.

 - Ferric Oxide